GoogleChromeLabs/simplehttp2server/README.md

 `simplehttp2server` serves the current directory on an HTTP/2.0 capable server.
-This server is for development purposes only. `simplehttp2server` has partial, unofficial support for [Firebase’s JSON config].
-Please see [disclaimer](#disclaimer) below.
+This server is for development purposes only. `simplehttp2server` takes a JSON config that allows you to configure headers, redirects and URL rewrites in a lightweight JSON fromat.

+The format is partially compatible with [Firebase’s JSON config].
+Please see [disclaimer](#firebase-disclaimer) below.

+# Installation
 ## Binaries
 `simplehttp2server` is `go get`-able: